Kurdistan Workers' Party insurgency

 From 1978 until 2025, the Republic of Turkey was in an armed conflict with the Kurdistan Workers' Party (PKK) (Kurdish: Partiya Karkerên Kurdistanê) as well as its allied insurgent groups, both Kurdish and non-Kurdish.
 The initial core demand of the PKK was its separation from Turkey to create an independent Kurdistan.
-Later on, the PKK abandoned separatism in favor of autonomy and/or greater political and cultural rights for Kurds inside the Republic of Turkey.
+In 2010, the PKK abandoned separatism in favor of autonomy and/or greater political and cultural rights for Kurds inside the Republic of Turkey.

 Although most of the conflict took place in Northern Kurdistan, which corresponded with southeastern Turkey, the Kurdish-Turkish conflict spread to many other regions.
 The PKK's presence in Iraqi Kurdistan resulted in the Turkish Armed Forces carrying out frequent ground incursions and air and artillery strikes in the region, and its influence in Syrian Kurdistan led to similar activity there.
-The conflict costed the economy of Turkey an estimated $300 to 450 billion, mostly in military costs.
+The conflict cost the economy of Turkey an estimated $300 to 450 billion, mostly in military costs.
 It also had negative effects on tourism in Turkey.

 A revolutionary group, the PKK was founded in 1978 in the village of Fis, Lice by a group of Kurdish students led by Abdullah Öcalan.
 The initial reason given by the PKK for this was the oppression of Kurds in Turkey.
 At the time, the use of Kurdish language, dress, folklore, and names were banned in Kurdish-inhabited areas.
 In an attempt to deny their existence, the Turkish government categorized Kurds as "Mountain Turks" during the 1930s and 1940s.
 The words "Kurds", "Kurdistan", or "Kurdish" were officially banned by the Turkish government.
 Following the military coup of 1980, the Kurdish language was officially prohibited in public and private life until 1991.
 Many who spoke, published, or sang in Kurdish were arrested and imprisoned.